-The purpose of environmental documents prepared under CEQA and NEPA is to disclose information about a proposed project to decision makers and the public.
-While the science and analysis that support this Draft EIR/EIS are complex, this document is intended for the general public.
+The purpose of environmental documents prepared under NEPA and CEQA is to disclose information about a proposed project to decision makers and the public.
+While the science and analysis that supports this Draft EIR/EIS are complex, this document is intended for the general public.
 Every attempt has been made to limit the use of technical terms and acronyms.
 Where this cannot be avoided, the terms and acronyms are defined the first time they are used in each chapter.
+This Burbank to Los Angeles Project Section Draft EIR/EIS has been prepared in accordance with Section 508 of the Rehabilitation Act of 1973, as amended, and the Web Content Accessibility Guidelines, as required under Section 11546.7 of the California Government Code, and can be found on the Authority's website.

 Volume 1 of this Draft EIR/EIS is organized into 15 chapters and a Summary.
-Volume 2 contains technical appendices, and Volume 3 provides design plans and other relevant engineering drawings.
+Volume 2 contains technical appendices, and Volume 3 provides plans and other relevant engineering drawings.
 For a reader with limited time to devote to this document, the Summary is the place to start.
-It provides an overview of all of the substantive chapters in this document and includes a table listing the potential environmental impacts for each environmental resource topic.
+It provides an overview of all of the substantive chapters in this document including the potential environmental impacts for each environmental resource topic.
 If the reader begins here but wants more information, the Summary directs the reader to more detailed discussion elsewhere in the document.
-The following is a list of the chapters and a short summary of each chapter.
+Below is a list of the chapters and a short summary of each.

-Chapter 1, Project Purpose, Need, and Objectives, explains the project Purpose and Need for the San Francisco to San Jose Project Section, provides a history of the planning process, and describes the project's relationship to other plans, programs, and transportation projects.
+Chapter 1, Project Purpose, Need, and Objectives, explains the purpose and need for the Burbank to Los Angeles Project Section, provides a history of the planning process, and describes the project's relationship to other plans, programs, and transportation projects.

-Chapter 2, Alternatives, describes in detail the two project alternatives and the No Project Alternative that the Authority is considering in this Draft EIR/EIS.
+Chapter 2, Alternatives, describes in detail the one project alternative (HSR Build Alternative) and the no project alternative that the Authority is considering in this Draft EIR/EIS.
 It contains illustrations and maps and provides a review of construction activities.
+Chapter 2 identifies the HSR Build Alternative as the Authority's Preferred Alternative, which also serves as the proposed project for CEQA.

 These first two chapters help the reader understand what is being analyzed in the remainder of the document.